 7. Law school is about exercising discipline

-When you come to university, you will very quickly realise that it is all about discipline.
+When you come to university, whether it’s one of the top law universities or not, you will very quickly realise that it is all about discipline.
 Perhaps it is more so in law given that it is such a demanding subject, but either way discipline is about learning when to limit yourself and when to enjoy yourself.

 While first year results don’t contribute to your final grade, it won’t hurt to try to do well in your exams or assignments.
 Same goes for your social life in law school too!

 Law is just one of those subjects that really require you to put effort into it.
 You need to go to the library at least twice a week and revise the material that you have learned as it is really easy to get distracted until everything snowballs, resulting in more stress and anxiety for you down the road.

 This also applies to your coursework.
 Do try as best to start as early as possible so that you have more time to absorb the topic and in turn produce a work that is of higher quality.
 If possible, set yourself a schedule to accomplish certain things by and try as hard as you can to be organised.

 You don’t need to finish an assignment one day prior to the due date (I really don’t recommend this)!
 So if it’s a Monday night and you have an assignment due in a few days, try staying in to finish it rather than going out, and who knows?
 It might benefit you in the long run.

 8. Make use of the resources available to you

 When I refer to resources, I don’t just mean your textbooks or the recorded lectures, but also your lecturers and tutors!
 They probably have more experience understanding and explaining a topic than you will, and it would certainly be more efficient and effective in terms of grasping the material.